mjr004/clean-code-java/README.md

 ```
 firstName, lastName, street, houseNumber, city,state, zipcode.
 ```
-The above variables being together it's obvious that is an address, but adding a prefix could provide imformation.
-For example, if a User clase has name but also an address.
+These variables clearly form an address when used together, but adding a prefix could provide imformation.
+For example, if a User class has name but also an address.

 This way It becomes clearer what each one is used.
 ```user.getFirstName()``` **vs** ```user.getAddrFirstName()```